Helping Texas Small & Medium Businesses Since 2009

 When contemplating which bankruptcy option is best for your business, you need an experienced bankruptcy attorney to review all of your circumstances and options before making a recommendation.

 A Chapter 11 bankruptcy is a reorganization that allows a company to remain in business and work out arrangements with its creditors.
 Similar to a Chapter 13 bankruptcy for individuals, a Chapter 11 bankruptcy restructures the debts while keeping business assets and income untouched.
 There are no debt limits, and a trustee is generally not appointed to run your business or handle your cash (although a trustee can be appointed if you are mismanaging your business or not complying with the bankruptcy law).

 This type of bankruptcy provides flexibility on how you do it and what you can accomplish through it.
-While there are reporting requirements that go into effect as soon as you file, Chapter 11 provides your business with “breathing room” in that you generally have several months before you need to file a plan of reorganization and begin paying into the plan.
+While there are reporting requirements that go into effect as soon as you file, Chapter 11 provides your business with “breathing room” in that you generally have several months before you need to file a plan of reorganization and begin paying the newly reorganized debts.
 During this time, you continue to operate the business while it takes steps to fix its business problems.